webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 Default: */wd/hub*

 ### baseUrl
 Shorten `url` command calls by setting a base url.
-If your `url` parameter starts with `/`, the base url gets prepended.
+If your `url` parameter starts with `/`, the base url gets prepended, not including the path portion of your baseUrl.
+If your `url` parameter starts without a scheme or `/` (like `some/path`), the base url gets prepended directly.

 Type: `String`<br>
 Default: *null*